 No matter your garden size or layout, there is always room for salad.
 As leafy greens are an above-ground crop, you can grow a large variety in a shallow planter.
 By purchasing a mixture of seeds, you will get the variety that makes a salad taste great.
 Even if the seed mixture you buy has some varieties you have never heard of, don’t be afraid to try them.
 You never know which you will like unless you give them a chance.

-Salads are very popular to grow as they can be expensive to buy in the shop, and because leaf vegetables are quick our salad vegetable seeds can be sown almost all year around.
-To plant your seeds, work your soil so it is light and fluffy.
+Salads are very popular to grow as they can be expensive to buy in the shop, and because leaf vegetables are quick our salad vegetable seeds can be sown all year.
+Seeds are quite small so work your soil a bit until it is light and fluffy.
 Add compost for extra nutrients.
 Thinly sow the seeds so you have less waste when thinning later.
 Gently firm down the soil and water well using a spray bottle or fine spray of a watering can or garden hose.
 What you use for watering will be dictated by how big of a plot you have.
 The main thing to remember is to use the finest spray possible so you don’t wash away the seeds.
 There is no law saying you have to sow in rows, so if you want to sparsely scatter them that’s alright too.

 Once you have sown and watered these salad vegetable seeds, there is little else to do until they sprout.
 Just remember to water the soil, or your efforts will be for nothing.
 Even if they haven’t emerged from the soil yet, they still do need to be kept evenly moist, but not soaked.
 Too little or too much water is often the downfall of a new garden.